 I have learned a difficult truth about myself.
 I have learned about parts of me that I tried for too long not to see.
 But entangled with that truth is the possibility of improvement.
 Not redemption, not forgiveness.
 Just the mere possibility of improvement.
 The hope that, one day, when I tell my young daughter the same story I’ve just told you, I will be a better person because of it.
 More humble.
 More careful.
 Less tempted by shortcuts and my own excuses.

-What I will tell my daughter is that my failure was painful, but that the pain had a purpose.
-The pain showed me who I was, and how I needed to change.
+I will tell my daughter that my failure was painful, but that the pain had a purpose.
+The pain showed me how I needed to change.